liu0563/sales_chatbot/README.md

 # Car Dealership Sales QA Bot

-This project simulates a RAG-based QA chatbot designed to assist car dealership customers with their sales-related inquiries.
-This project is still under active development, with plans to incorporate fine-tuning and Text2SQL modules in the future.
+This project builds on a previous RAG-based QA chatbot developed to assist car dealership customers with sales inquiries.
+It is currently in active development, with future plans to integrate fine-tuning and Text2SQL modules.

 ## **Tech Stack**
 - **Qdrant**: Vector database for efficient similarity search and retrieval